liquibase/liquibase-percona/README.md

 Automatic rollback is not supported by this percona change (as opposed to the plain liquibase addPrimaryKey change). pt-osc usually needs a primary key or a unique key in order to operate properly.
-If the table has no such keys, it most likey will refuse to operate.
+If the table has no such keys, it most likely will refuse to operate.

 ### AddUniqueConstraint